pross1312/TymeX-test/README.md

 # TymeX Test
-Check out each folder for more instructions!!!.
+Check out each folder for more information.